Wondering what I've been up to all week?

 Hello, my name is Brienna (“Brie” like the cheese, though ironically I’m lactose intolerant).
 I'm a surrealist painter and I live in England with my husband.
 My acrylic work is a “curious” world where birds have human faces and tulips wear dresses.
 I use our animal and plant counterparts as symbols in order to examine human social structures and complex relationships.
 I want us to appreciate other living beings and empathize with their struggles just as we would our own.

+Animals and plants have always been dear to me, having grown up in the woods of Virginia with an assortment of pets.
 I find that we relate to human narratives more deeply when told through our animal and plant counterparts and so I paint them to help us understand ourselves.
 I received my MFA in Painting at Savannah College of Art and Design and my BFA in Studio Art and Creative Writing from Sweet Briar College.
 I met my wonderful husband and best friend when we were both studying abroad at the University of Oxford.
 I also trained with a Grand Master in Vietnamese Powerful King Yoga and have been practicing yoga for over fifteen years.
 I had the pleasure of teaching college art courses in Virginia and currently work as an artist in Cambridge, UK.

 Come on over and visit me at my Etsy Mini: http://www.brienna.net/id18.html